zhw1nq/panel/contributor_license_agreement.md

    limitation, any warranties or conditions of TITLE, NON- INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.
-7. Should You wish to submit work that is not Your original creation, You may submit it to the Pelican Developers separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which you are personally aware, and conspicuously marking the work as "Submitted on behalf of a third-party: [named here]".
+7. Should You wish to submit work that is not Your original creation, You may submit it to the zSystems Developers separately from any Contribution, identifying the complete details of its source and of any license or other restriction (including, but not limited to, related patents, trademarks, and license agreements) of which you are personally aware, and conspicuously marking the work as "Submitted on behalf of a third-party: [named here]".
-8. You agree to notify the Pelican Developers of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.
+8. You agree to notify the zSystems Developers of any facts or circumstances of which you become aware that would make these representations inaccurate in any respect.